New England Journal of Medicine September 02, 2021

 3-point MACE

-Key result: The rate of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke was significantly lower in patients receiving semaglutide.
+Key result: Semaglutide significantly lowered the rate of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.

 2019